You'll receive our auto accident guide email

 Among the questions Brad Cooper & Associates are asked most often involve questions regarding civilian accidents at construction sites, third-party negligence, and whether negligence is necessary.
 Unlike other Pennsylvania personal injury claims, workers' compensation claims do not have to result from the fault or negligence of a supervisor, employer, or other party.
 If you were hurt on the job, even if it was your own fault, you are entitled to workers' compensation benefits to help cover medical bills, additional expenses, and time away from work.
 Many regulations exist in Pennsylvania regarding which doctors or experts you can see, the amount of lost wages you are entitled to, and other concerns, so it is important to consult with an experienced workers' compensation attorney before proceeding with treatment or talking to an insurance adjuster.
 Reporting your injury to your employer and obtaining treatment with an approved physician as soon as possible is critical to your claim.

 Although proving fault is not necessary in Pennsylvania workers' comp. cases, some construction and other work-related accidents involve third-party negligence, constituting a premises liability or product liability claim.
 If you are a civilian and have been injured at or near a construction site, you may be entitled to compensation under premises liability law.
-If you are a worker and your construction injury resulted from the negligence of a third party (such as a product manufacturer) you may be able to file a Philadelphia premises liability claim in addition to obtaining workers' compensation benefits.
+If you are a worker and your construction injury resulted from the negligence of a third party (such as a product manufacturer), you may be able to file a Philadelphia premises liability claim in addition to obtaining workers' compensation benefits.
 One example of third party premises liability is a defective ladder causing a construction injury.

 If you simply want questions answered, would like free resources concerning your accident or injury, or need help now, he will answer your questions for free with regard for your unique circumstances.
+Please call either of the following numbers:

 Philadelphia Office: 215-545-7777